 The Financial Conduct Authority has signalled it may not use new powers to cap interest rates on payday loans as consumers could be left ”worse off”.

-In a behavioural economics report, published yesterday, the FCA says restrictions on how many payday loans people can take out could hurt people who need emergency cash.
+In its behavioural economics report, published last week, the FCA says imposing restrictions on how many payday loans people can take out could hurt people who need emergency cash.

 But the FCA says: “Many consumers use payday loans because, despite high APRs, that is the only source of credit available to high-risk borrowers in emergencies.

-“They might be made worse off by caps on APR or restrictions on how often they can borrow if they reduce availability to some consumers.
-Indeed, usury laws and similar provisions have been cited as an example of regulatory failure driven by regulators’ own behavioural biases.”
+“They might be made worse off by caps on APR or restrictions on how often they can borrow if they reduce availability to some consumers.”